denised/nextferry/testplan.md

   produce the correct route page.
 * Verify that re-visiting the same route page works.
 * ...Interleaved with other route pages.
-* Verify that re-visiting a route page works if MainPage has been switched between East & West (especially for routes whose names change).

 * Does Route Page look correct?
 * Verify that the correct times are in the correct boxes for at least one Route Page
-* Verify that every Route Page has content in every box (unless legitimately empty), and that the formatting looks correct in every case.
 * Does Route Page scroll vertically when content is longer than screen?

 ## Choose Routes Page